 The arbitral tribunal may deliberate or take procedural actions at any location it deems appropriate, without thereby resulting in a change of the place of arbitration (Art.
 25 para.
 2).

-Hearings with parties and meetings of arbitrators, to the extent they take place in Vienna, can be held either at the seat of VIAC in the Austrian Federal Economic Chamber or at any other location.
+To the extent hearings with parties and meetings of arbitrators take place in Vienna, they can be held either at the seat of VIAC in the premises of the Austrian Federal Economic Chamber or any other location.

-If court rooms or meeting rooms in the Austrian Federal Economic Chamber are required, we kindly request you to discuss this need with the case manager handling the case before fixing the date of the meeting.
+If courtrooms or meeting rooms in the Austrian Federal Economic Chamber are required, we kindly request you to discuss this need with the case manager handling the case before fixing the date of the meeting.
 Please inform us of your requirements in due time.
-We will do our best to provide for the necessary infrastructure.
-We also require information regarding the number of participants, the expected duration, the requested technical equipment (e.g. video conference tools, recording devices, projectors, dictaphones, printers) and special administrative services (e.g. court reporters, etc.).
+We will do our best to provide the necessary infrastructure.
+We also require information regarding the number of participants, the expected duration, the requested technical equipment (e.g. video conference tools, recording devices, projectors, dictaphones, printers), and special administrative services (e.g. court reporters, etc.).
+We will then also inform you of the Covid regulations in our building applicable at that time.

-The arbitral tribunal shall conduct the arbitration in accordance with the Vienna Rules and the agreement of the parties in an efficient and cost-effective manner, but otherwise according to its own discretion.
+The arbitral tribunal shall conduct the arbitration in accordance with the Vienna Rules / Vienna Investment Arbitration Rules and the agreement of the parties in an efficient and cost-effective manner, but otherwise according to its own discretion.
 The arbitral tribunal shall treat the parties fairly.
 The parties shall be granted the right to be heard at every stage of the proceedings (Art.
 28 para.
 1).
+At any stage of the proceedings, the arbitral tribunal is entitled to facilitate the parties’ endeavors to reach a settlement (Art.
+28 para.
+3).

-The conduct of any or all arbitrators may be taken into consideration by the General Secretary in determining the arbitrators’ fees (Article 44 paragraphs 2, 7 and 10).
+The conduct of any or all arbitrators may be taken into consideration by the General Secretary in determining the arbitrators’ fees (Art.
+44 paras.
+2, 8 and 11).

-Once the arbitral tribunal concludes that the parties have had an adequate opportunity to make submissions and to offer evidence, the arbitral tribunal shall declare the proceedings closed as to the matters to be decided in the award (Art.
+Once the arbitral tribunal concludes that the parties have had sufficient opportunity to make submissions and offer evidence, the arbitral tribunal shall declare the proceedings closed as to the matters to be decided in the award (Art.
 32).

 The arbitral tribunal may reopen the proceedings at any time.